uutils/coreutils/src/uu/factor/BENCHMARKING.md

 ### Configurable statistical estimators

-`criterion` always uses the arithmetic average as estimator; in µbenchmarks, where the code under test is fully deterministic and the measurements are subject to additive, positive noise, [the minimum is more appropriate][lemire].
+`criterion` always uses the arithmetic average as estimator; in microbenchmarks, where the code under test is fully deterministic and the measurements are subject to additive, positive noise, [the minimum is more appropriate][lemire].